Limits Architecture¶

 Why: Staggers round-robin starting points to reduce contention.

-11. Multiprocess/Ray Shared State Overhead¶
+12. Multiprocess/Ray Shared State Overhead¶

-are 10-100x slower than InMemorySharedLimitSet
+GOTCHA: MultiprocessSharedLimitSet and RaySharedLimitSet are 10-100x slower than InMemorySharedLimitSet.

 Why: IPC/network overhead for every acquisition.